EcosistemaUrbano/local_in/README.md

-whatif-w
+local in
 ========
-Version 2.1.4 Unreleased
+Version 2.2

-Whatif, the theme that turns your WordPress into a participatory mapping tool.
+local in, the theme that turns your WordPress into a participatory mapping tool.

 ## Instalation
 + Download or clone this repo